-1.5 Project Management Overview
+1.4 Project Management Overview

 The MHMS will be responsible for Project management, implementation and coordination with other government ministries and stakeholders.
-A Project Management Unit (PMU), reporting to the

-Undersecretary Administration and Finance, will be responsible for day-to-day management of the Project, including financial management, procurement, safeguard preparation, consolidation of workplan and budget, financial audit, compliance with the World Bank's ESF, and M&E.
+A Project Management Unit (PMU), reporting to the Undersecretary Administration and Finance, will be responsible for day-to-day management of the Project, including financial management, procurement, safeguard preparation, consolidation of workplan and budget, financial audit, compliance with the World Bank's ESF, and M&E.

-A Project Operations Manual (POM) will be developed within three months of the effective date of the Financing Agreement to support the PMU to meet its responsibilities for management and implementation of the Project.
-The POM will describe detailed arrangements and procedures for the implementation of the Project, such as responsibilities of the PMU, operational systems and procedures, Project organizational structure, office operations and procedures, finance and accounting procedures (including funds flow and disbursement arrangements), procurement procedures, personal data collection and processing, and implementation arrangements for the Environmental and Social Commitment Plan (ESCP) as well as the preparation and/or implementation of instruments referred to in the ESCP such as the Environmental and Social Management Plan (ESMP) per World Bank ESF guidance.
-The Project will operate in accordance with the arrangements and procedures set out in the POM.
+The Project Operations Manual (POM) was prepared to support the PMU to meet its responsibilities for management and implementation of the Project.
+The POM describes detailed arrangements and procedures for the implementation of the Project, such as responsibilities of the PMU, operational systems and procedures, Project organizational structure, office operations and procedures, finance and accounting procedures (including funds flow and disbursement arrangements), procurement procedures, personal data collection and processing, and implementation arrangements for the Environmental and Social Commitment Plan (ESCP) as well as the preparation and/or implementation of instruments referred to in the ESCP such as the Environmental and Social Management Plan (ESMP) per World Bank ESF guidance.
+The Project will operate in accordance with the arrangements and procedures set out in the POM, which will be updated if required to accommodate the additional activities funded under the AF.

-1.5.1 Project Management Unit
+1.4.1 Project Management Unit

 The PMU will be staffed with a core team with expertise in Project management, procurement, financial management, environment and social risk management, and monitoring and evaluation.
 Individual consultants with specific skill sets will be recruited to provide support to the PMU as needed.
-Pending recruitment of the PMU, and in view of the emergency nature of the Project, however, the Project will be managed on an interim basis by existing MHMS staff and by staff on an existing World Bank financed project in Solomon Islands.
-It is envisaged that these interim arrangements will operate for the first six months of the Project.

-1.5.2 ESHS&CE Staff
+ESHS&CE Staff

-The MHMS has committed to recruit a full-time, local Environmental, Social, Health, Safety and Community Engagement (ESHS&CE) Officer within six months of Project effectiveness, as part of the permanent PMU.
-In addition, an international part-time ESHS expert will be engaged upon Project Approval to provide training to the local environmental and social specialist and PMU staff and provide continued guidance and monitoring of the project's environmental and social performance on an asrequired basis.
+The MHMS has recruited a full-time, local Environmental, Social, Health, Safety and Community Engagement (ESHS&CE) Officer as part of the permanent PMU.
+In addition, the PMU is currently recruiting an international part-time ESHS expert to provide training to the local environmental and social specialist and PMU staff and provide continued guidance and monitoring of the project's environmental and social performance on an as-required basis.
 The ESHSCE Officer will develop and support implementation of the Project's environmental, social, health and safety, and community engagement instruments in compliance with local legislation, good international industry practice (GIIP), including WHO Guidance on COVID-19 and the WB Environmental and Social Framework (ESF).
 The GBV Officer at the MHMS will be used to ensure quality messaging of the risk of GBV which will include a communication campaign in all forms of community outreach in all phases of the emergency response.

-1.5.2.1 ESHS&CE Officer
+1.4.1.1 ESHS&CE Specialist

-The ESHS&CE Officer, reporting to the Project Manager, will function as a core member of the PMU and will ensure that environmental, social, and health and safety risks are managed in accordance with the requirements of the World Bank's ESF, WHO Guidance on COVID-19, and SIG Law.
+The ESHS&CE Specialist, reporting to the Project Manager, will function as a core member of the PMU and will ensure that environmental, social, and health and safety risks are managed in accordance with the requirements of the World Bank's ESF, WHO Guidance on COVID-19, and SIG Law.

-Specifically, the ESHS&CE Officer will:
+Specifically, the ESHS&CE Specialist: